 In April of 1614, Captain John Smith of Virginia sailed near Ipswich, about which he recorded, “Here are many rising hills, and on their tops and descents are many corne fields and delightful groves… There is also Okes, Pines, Walnuts and other wood to make this place an excellent habitation, being a good and safe harbor.”

 The first settlers in Ipswich chose a spot with half-billion year old granite outcroppings as a worthy location for their meeting house.
 It is still known today as Meeting House Green or North Green.
-Yet most of the landforms in our town were formed less than 20,000 years ago.
-The book Roadside Geology of Massachusetts explains the unique geology of our area.
+Yet most of the land forms in our town were formed less than 20,000 years ago.